doomlab/LAB2/README.md

 First, update all relevant search files, which are stored in the `input_data` folder:

 - `lab_table.csv`: The current version of the LAB table, which is also stored in our shiny app folder.
+- `mendeley.bib`: A bibtex file that includes all the LAB citations, which is also stored in our shiny app folder.

+Searches:

 - `lexical_DB_*.csv`: The search term "lexical database" on source websites.
 - `linguistic_DB_*.csv`: The search term "linguistic database" on source websites.
 - `lexical_norms_*.csv`: The search term "lexical norms" on source websites.